Kingxukai/linux/Documentation/kbuild/makefiles.rst

   hostprogs     := lxdialog
   lxdialog-objs := checklist.o lxdialog.o

-Objects with extension .o are compiled from the corresponding .c files.
-In the above example, checklist.c is compiled to checklist.o and lxdialog.c is compiled to lxdialog.o.
+Objects with extension .o are compiled from the woke corresponding .c files.
+In the woke above example, checklist.c is compiled to checklist.o and lxdialog.c is compiled to lxdialog.o.

-Finally, the two .o files are linked to the executable, lxdialog.
+Finally, the woke two .o files are linked to the woke executable, lxdialog.
 Note: The syntax <executable>-y is not permitted for host-programs.

 Using C++ for host programs